denten-books/plain-text/40-screen.md

 logograph on fire.
 The burning digital logograph does not just say "We are hot!" or "We are on fire!" (that would be too naive)---it says that our fire is better than fire, more vivid and more lifelike.
-The digital fire is the ideal, Platonic image of fire: an image that all fires should emulate.
+The digital fire is the ideal, Platonic image of fire: an image that all actual fires should emulate.

 I am evoking these commonplaces to get at the conflicting popular intuitions about "the digital" as something at once discrete, angular, and therefore